TrellixVulnTeam/openmm_orion_SBRH/floes/ShortTrajMDWithAnalysis_desc.rst

     and prepared ligands, then analyzes the trajectory for pose stability.
 * Method Recommendations/Requirements:

+  * To avoid excessively large output floe reports, the floe report is truncated at the top 100 ligands by ensemble MMPBSA score.
   * The ligands need to have reasonable 3D coordinates, all atoms, and correct chemistry (in particular bond orders and formal charges).
   * Each ligand can have multiple conformers but each conformer will be run